 Tegalalang Rice Terrace Bali

-When you reach the furthest valley in these Ubud rice fields, you’ll start to see the magnificent sun rays beaming through the canopy above.
+When you reach the furthest valley, you’ll start to see the magnificent sun rays beaming through the canopy above.

-A local man resides in a small hut that sits on top of Tegalalang Rice Terrace and he is usually inside playing therapeutic tunes on his wooden xylophone.
+A local Indonesian man resides in a small hut that overlooks the terraces and he is usually inside playing therapeutic tunes on his wooden xylophone.

-He will also approach you and ask for a donation for walking around ‘his land,’ so my friends and I gave him 20,000 Rupiah each.
-I guess you could say this was the unofficial entrance fee for Tegalalang Rice Terraces.
+I guess you could say this was the unofficial entrance fee for Tegalalang Rice Terrace.

 Tegalalang Rice Terrace is a popular spot for Instagrammers, so no doubt you’ll be sure to see a well-known photographer or even a famous model strolling around these Ubud rice fields.

-A number of tree swings are strung around the treetops throughout Tegalalang Rice Terrace that can be quite a thrilling experience.
-The price to use the swing is 250,000 Rupiah which I think is quite expensive for what it is, though it’s a once in a lifetime experience for some.
+A number of tree swings are strung around the treetops throughout these Ubud rice fields that can be quite a thrilling experience.
+The price to use the swing is 250,000 IDR which I think is quite expensive for what it is, though it’s a once in a lifetime experience for some.

-Food and drinks are readily available at dozens of warungs that are dotted around the hillside at Tegalalang Rice Terraces.
+Food and drinks are readily available at dozens of warungs that are dotted around the hillside.
 Not a bad spot for a meal with a view if you ask me!
-Most businesses will open their doors from 7am onwards.
+Most businesses will open their doors from 7 am onwards.

 Luxury: Hanging Gardens of Bali

 Beautiful 3-star accommodation in Ubud for as little as $60.
-Desak Putu features an outdoor pool and it is walking distance to the monkey forest and the centre of Ubud.
-The rooms are spacious and fitted with a flat-screen tv, seating area, balcony, private bathroom and free wifi.
+Desak Putu features an outdoor pool and it is within walking distance to the monkey forest and the center of Ubud.
+The rooms are spacious and fitted with a flat-screen tv, seating area, balcony, private bathroom, and free wifi.
 They also offer a free shuttle service or bike hire.
-Great for couples, families and friends.
+Great for couples, families, and friends.

 Budget: Gypsy Lust Hostel

 One of the most recommended hostels in Ubud.
-Featuring a restaurant and bar, garden area and a shared lounge.
-Gypsy Lust Hostel is walking distance to the Ubud market and other main attractions.
+Featuring a restaurant and bar, a garden area, and a shared lounge.
+Gypsy Lust Hostel is within walking distance to the Ubud market and other main attractions.
 There are capsule-style dorm rooms available with shared bathrooms for as little as $10.
-Great place to stay for solo travellers, friends and couples on a budget.
+Great place to stay for solo travelers, friends, and couples on a budget.